braze-inc/braze-web-sdk/README.md

 - [Read the full technical documentation](https://js.appboycdn.com/web-sdk/1.0/doc/module-appboy.html)

-This is a preview release.
-If you have any questions, please contact support@appboy.com.
-Feel free to file issues in this repository.

 ## Getting Started

 To integrate the Appboy Web SDK, put the following snippet inside the `<head>` section of your page to load it dynamically: